barumau/pandunia/suomi/pandunia-suomi.md

 disprosium - dysprosium
 Divehia - Malediivit
 do - luokse (tykö, kohti, asti)
+do in - sisäänpäin
+do jin - eteen päin
 do long - pitkästi (kauas)
 do misal - esimerkiksi
 dobe - tiili